You are here

 Engineering and Applied Sciences, Digital Computation (4)

 This requirement is met by completion of one course from each of four of the following seven areas: digital systems, electrical science, information and computer science, mechanics (solid and fluid), materials science, systems analysis, and thermal science and transfer processes.
 Students are expected to have acquired digital-computer programming capability before their sophomore year.
 The programming capability is generally satisfied by Engineering 103L (53L).

 Engineering Department Courses (15)

-The department (BME, CEE, ECE or MEMS) administering the major field of study specifies this requirement.
-In general, it consists of both required and elective courses planned in consultation with the student's departmental adviser.
+In general, it consists of both required and elective courses planned in consultation with a student's advisor.
 Including the 4 credits in engineering and applied sciences listed under general requirements (see above paragraph), a total of 13.0 credits in engineering work are required.